 - All pins base should be in a straight line.

-- The distance between the pins P and Q or the pins R and S, minimum 5cm gap should be maintained.
+- The distance between the pins P and Q or the pins R and S, a minimum 5 cm gap should be maintained.

 - Using a sharp pencil, draw thin lines.

 - The quality of the protractor should be good.

-- Placement of the protractor should be correct to get correct measurements.
+- The placement of the protractor should be correct to get correct measurements.